HL7/fhir-spl/input/pagecontent/druglabel.md

 ### Drug Label Use Cases

-This page details the following use cases that all use profiles based on the Organization resource:
+This page details the following use cases that all use profiles based on the Medicinal Product Definition resources:

 1. UC04 - Submit a Drug or Biologic Label
 	* 53409-9 Bulk Ingredient